Professor of Architectural Projects at the Higher Technical School of Architecture of the Polytechnic University of Madrid (ETSAM).

 Who is Carmen Espegel Alonso?

-He is a professor of architectural projects of the Higher Technical School of Architecture of the Polytechnic University of Madrid (ETSAM).
-His career is based on three complementary areas: academic, research and professional.
-At the academic level he has taught both in Spain and abroad.
-His research orientation focuses on intervention in heritage and housing.
-Directs the “Collective Housing” research group.
-He has written books and numerous articles showing his critical thinking.
-In the professional field, he directs the firm Espegel Architects, whose works have been recognized on different occasions.
+She is a Professor of Architectural Design at the Higher Technical School of Architecture of the Polytechnic University of Madrid (ETSAM).
+Her career is based on three complementary areas: academic, research, and professional.
+Academically, she has taught both in Spain and abroad.
+Her research focuses on interventions in heritage and housing.
+She directs the "Collective Housing" Research Group.
+She has written books and numerous articles showcasing her critical thinking.
+Professionally, she heads the firm Espegel Arquitectos, whose projects have received numerous awards.

 Reason for being the heritage of the 21st century